GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 While public officers create their TechPass using non-SE GSIB machine, they can use their TechPass account to access Singapore Tech Stack(SGTS) products and services from GSIB and GMD machines.

+?> If you do not have a non-SE GSIB machine, please raise a [service request](https://go.gov.sg/techpass-sr) so that we can assist you with signing up for a TechPass account.

 **Overview**

 Following are the steps involved in your TechPass onboarding journey.